-Enlargement has had an impact on employment and industrial relations in the EU.
-The six founding nations – Belgium, France, Germany, Italy, Luxembourg and the Netherlands – which established the European Economic Community under the Treaty of Rome in 1957, shared a common West European continental tradition of employment and industrial relations.
+Over the years, enlargement has impacted considerably on employment and industrial relations in the EU.
+The six founding nations – Belgium, France, Germany, Italy, Luxembourg and the Netherlands – established the European Economic Community under the Treaty of Rome that was signed in 1957.
+These countries shared a common western European tradition of employment and industrial relations.

-The accession of Austria, Finland and Sweden in 1995 brought into the Union three countries with relatively high levels of membership of trade unions, traditions of social partnership and active labour market policies, and the Treaty of Amsterdam of 1997 included a new title on employment.
+The accession of Austria, Finland and Sweden in 1995 expanded the union to embrace three countries with relatively high levels of trade union membership, traditions of social partnership and active labour market policies.
+The Treaty of Amsterdam that was signed in 1997 included a new title on employment.

-The expansion and future further expansion of the EU brings a range of new challenges, not least in terms of labour migration.
-This should be seen not just from the perspective of the ‘old’ Member States who may have concerns about immigration, but also from the point of view of the labour shortages created in the new Member States by large-scale emigration, although the recent economic crisis has had an impact on migration patterns.
+The past and future enlargement of the EU presents a range of new challenges, not least in terms of labour migration and industrial relations.
+This should be seen not just from the perspective of the older Member States, which may have concerns about immigration, but also from the point of view of the newer Member States, where labour shortages have occurred as a result of large-scale emigration.
+Recent economic difficulties, however, have had an impact on migration patterns.